acelyavul/wikipedia-react-native-app/README.md

 ## About The Project!

-WikiSearch is a search engine that has indexed only Wikipedia sites, plus sites that are linked to from Wikipedia.
+WikiSearch is a search engine project built with React Native and it has indexed only Wikipedia sites, plus sites that are linked to from Wikipedia.

 <img src="https://user-images.githubusercontent.com/85767779/127657547-ca4a23af-1cd8-4fcb-8098-4400dddb75d6.png" alt="Logo" width="200" height="350">